HL7/US-Core/input/pagecontent/index.md

 This Guide is divided into several pages which are listed at the top of each page in the menu bar.

-- [Home]\: The home page provides the introduction and background for US Core {{site.title}}.
+- [Home]\: The home page provides the introduction and background for US Core.
 - [Guidance]\: These pages provides overall guidance in using the profiles and transactions defined in this guide.
-  - [General Guidance] provides guidance, definitions and requirements common to all {{site.title}} actors used in this guide.
+  - [General Guidance] provides guidance, definitions and requirements common to all  actors used in this guide.
   - [Clinical Notes Guidance] gives guidance on the interactions between Consumers and Producers of clinical notes.
   - [Medication List Guidance] gives guidance on how a patient or provider can access a patient's medications.
   - [Basic Provenance] provides implementers with important definitions to create and share the Provenance Resource.
   - [DSTU2 to R4 Conversion] considers the user and developer experience when transitioning from FHIR DSTU2 to FHIR R4.
-  - [Future of US Core] outlines the approach to adding new content to US Core {{site.title}}.
+  - [Future of US Core] outlines the approach to adding new content to US Core.
 - [FHIR Artifacts]\: These pages provides detailed descriptions and formal definitions for all the FHIR objects defined in this guide.
   - [Profiles and Extensions]\: This page lists the set of Profile and Extension that are defined in this guide to exchange quality data.
-Each Profile page includes a narrative introduction, formal definition and a "Quick Start" guide to the supported search transaction for each {{site.title}} Profile.
+Each Profile page includes a narrative introduction, formal definition and a "Quick Start" guide to the supported search transaction for each  Profile.
-  - [Search Parameters and Operations]\: This page lists the {{site.title}} defined Operations and Search Parameters that are used in US Core transactions.
+  - [Search Parameters and Operations]\: This page lists the  defined Operations and Search Parameters that are used in US Core transactions.
-  - [Terminology]\: This page lists the value sets and code system defined for {{site.title}} profiles.
+  - [Terminology]\: This page lists the value sets and code system defined for  profiles.
-  - [Capability Statements]\: This set of pages describes the expected FHIR capabilities of the various {{site.title}} actors.
+  - [Capability Statements]\: This set of pages describes the expected FHIR capabilities of the various  actors.
-- [Security]\: General security requirements and recommendations for {{site.title}} actors.
+- [Security]\: General security requirements and recommendations for  actors.
 - [Examples]\: List of links to all the examples used in this guide.
 - [Downloads]\: This page provides links to downloadable artifacts.